jmgarthwait/markdown-solidworks/README.md

 1. Download and open SolidWorks.
 2. Click "Part" under "New" on the welcome screen to create a new part.
 >![model](model.png)
 3. Under the "Sketch" tab, click on the "Sketch" button to begin a new sketch.
-The easiest way to create an object in SolidWorks is to create a 2D sketch, then extrude into 3D.
+The process to create an object in SolidWorks is to create a 2D sketch, then extrude into 3D.
 4. Click on the plane you wish to create your sketch in to initialize the sketch.
 >![plane](plane.png)
 5. Click on the "Circle" tool.